 |

-front.
+at the front.
 The screen is 30, 40 or 80 characters wide and 24 or 25 lines high,

-In 1996, Philips Crypto in Eindhoven (Netherlands)
+Philips Crypto BV in Eindhoven (Netherlands), who

-made a very secure mobile encryptor
+developed a high-end secure mobile encryptor

 |